reef-technologies/handbook/training.md

  - https://www.linkedin.com/pulse/77-elements-sociocracy-30-ewa-koprowska/ - Ewa Koprowska - 77 Elements of Sociocracy 3.0
  - https://people.neilon.software/ - Neil Green - How to Deal with Difficult People on Software Projects
  - https://www.ted.com/talks/derek_sivers_how_to_start_a_movement?language=en - Derek Sivers - How to start a movement
+ - http://alexthunder.livejournal.com/309815.html - "DON'T WAKE UP THE PROGRAMMER!"
+ - http://chrisaitchison.com/2011/05/03/you-are-not-a-software-engineer/ - You are NOT a Software Engineer! (you are a software gardener)

 ## Business travel